Modern Slavery Act Statement

 - requirement to comply with all applicable labor laws, rules, and regulations, including but not limited to, all laws forbidding the solicitation, facilitation, or any other use of slavery, servitude, forced or compulsory labor or human trafficking,

-- requirements for our suppliers to provide to us all information or material required to enable Thermo Fisher Scientific to ensure compliance with such laws, rules, and regulations, and
+- requirements for our suppliers to provide all information or material required to enable Thermo Fisher to ensure compliance with such laws, rules, and regulations, and

 - commitments to responsible sourcing practices, including: (i) taking appropriate health and safety measures, (ii) acting in an environmentally responsible manner, (iii) commitments to non-discrimination and equal opportunity, and fair treatment.